 - An app to share clips from your favorite podcasts

 If you’re looking to build a game with C#, then you must first come up with concept ideas.
-All you need to do is rack your mind for answers to the question: “what is my dream game?”, and then you can get going.
+All you need to do is rack your mind for answers to the question: “what is my dream game?”
 Do remember that you should start small.

 Once you’ve finished your first project, keep going.
 Build another one and make it more technically complex than your last one, if you feel like you are ready.
 Or, you could add new features to an existing project.
 This will help you get into the mindset of “how can I improve my work”, which will allow you to learn C# faster.